ghc-proposals/ghc-proposals/proposals/0000-decidable-instances.rst

 The downside of this is that we'd have to store the transitive closure somewhere, or recompute it, and if we recompute it, we lose asymptotically relative to the presented algorithm.

+As an alternative to adding a new extension, one option would be to simply extend the semantics of ``FunctionalDependencies`` to just work this way going forward.
+This seems like a slightly riskier plan in that if there turned out to be a major bug in the specification, this could blow up an entire compiler release, but would reduce the number of moving parts in the proposal, and ensure that it gets tested quite thoroughly.

 A more drastic alternative is to stop using functional dependencies.
 However, this hasn't proven popular with users where libraries like the ``mtl`` are concerned as the type family solutions are more verbose to use.